-It’s not too often that I’m invited to a Pie Party, especially one where the invitees were the best food writers, chefs, food bloggers in the tri-state.
+It’s not too often that I’m invited to a Pie Party, so I baked these tiny Buko Pies – Coconut Custard Tarts.
+The invitees were the best food writers, chefs, food bloggers in the tri-state.
 Even better, it was going to be at the new campus of the Institute of Culinary Education (ICE) in New York City.

 Pie Party hosts Jackie Gordon and Ken Leung asked us to each bake a pie for the party.
 I baked two pies.
 Both were distinctly Asian fusion and Filipino in flavor but were universally appealing.

 Have you ever wondered when pies were first baked?
 My search for pie history brought me to good friend and cookbook author Nancie McDermott who was a great resource via her cookbook: “Apple pies may be the quintessential all-American dessert, but like so many sources of national pride and joy, it really is a Southern pie.”

 “Trace pies back to colonial-era Southern kitchens and you will find yourself transported across the Atlantic Ocean to England, which the first successful colonies called ‘home’.
 The earliest references to pie (or “pye”) date to thirteenth-century Britain.
 While such “pyes” tended to be hearty and savory- a main meal rather than a dessert- by 1400s, sweet pastries and fruit pies were coming into their own,” affirmed Ms. McDermott in her “Southern Pies” cookbook.

 But back to the pies I baked.
 The first was adapted from the classic Buko Pie, a Filipino favorite.
 ‘Buko’ is Pilipino which translates to ‘coconut’.
 I baked a Buko Pie in a past blog post inspired by a recipe from the “Memories of Philippine Kitchens” by Amy Besa and Romy Dorotan.